nixiack/grove/wp-content/plugins/bulk-page-creator/readme.txt

 = 1.0.6 =
 Amended potential issue with safari and draft pages in JavaScript

+= 1.0.7 =
+Added script to add pages in the page section when accedently submitting form

 == Screenshots ==

 1. View of bulk page creator screen